CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 10 / 3;
 ```

-We can write node sums.js
+In this case, we can write the command `node sums.js`.

 This command is an instruction to execute the program written inside index.js.
 Our program consists of 3 lines, each line an expression.
 So the machine will start: